citrusworx/.github/profile/README.md

 1. **BerilliumCSS**: A lightweight, responsive CSS framework designed for speed and ease of use.
 It provides a flexible grid system, pre-designed components, and utility classes to kickstart your web design.

-2. **BerilliumUI**: An extensive UI kit that works seamlessly with BerilliumCSS.
-It includes a wide range of customizable components like buttons, modals, and navigation bars, all optimized for both performance and aesthetics.

-3. **BerilliumJS**: A powerful JavaScript library that complements our CSS framework.
+2. **BerilliumJS**: A powerful JavaScript library that complements our CSS framework.
 It's designed to enhance interactivity and dynamic content on your websites with minimal code.

-4. **Berillium CMS**: A user-friendly Content Management System that embodies simplicity and flexibility.
+3. **Berillium CMS**: A user-friendly Content Management System that embodies simplicity and flexibility.
 Whether you're building a blog, an e-commerce site, or a portfolio, Berillium CMS adapts to your needs, offering an intuitive interface and robust features.

 ## How You Can Contribute